johnston9/la-donut/README.md

 9. #### As the Owner/Admin User I want control over material posted on the site for legal and other purposes.

    - The user has the ability to delete any comment or review as a "Delete" link will display for each message for them.
-On clicking it they will first recieve a confirm alert.
-After clicking OK they will recieve a success info message.
+On clicking it they will first receive a confirm alert.
+After clicking OK they will receive a success info message.

 <p align="center"><strong>Chat Page Admin Delete Buttons</strong></p>
 <h2 align="center">